SuperMuel/so_insights/README.md

 The Ingester component is responsible for:
 - Performing web searches to online news sources based on user predefined queries
 - Storing articles in MongoDB and indexing them in Pinecone
+- Watching for tasks and executing them in the background

 ### Analyzer